boots-edu/textbook/source/text/1-introduction/variables.md

 _The name of the variable_

-_Specify a valid type\._
+_Specify a valid type._

 __Review Topic: Variables__

-A  _variable_  is a named container for some unknown value\.
-We can use variables to create generic code that works on different values\.
+A  _variable_  is a named container for some unknown value.
+We can use variables to create generic code that works on different values.

 * __Types in Typescript__
-* Typescript has only three basic types\.
+* Typescript has only three basic types.
-  * number: Holds any numeric data \(e\.g\.
-42 or 3\.14159\)
+  * number: Holds any numeric data (e.g. 42 or 3.14159)
-  * string: Holds a string of characters \(e\.g\.
-“Hello World”\)
+  * string: Holds a string of characters (e.g. “Hello World”)
   * boolean: Holds the value true or false
-* There are other more complex types we will examine later \(like arrays\) and we can even create our own types to use in our programs\.
+* There are other more complex types we will examine later (like arrays) and we can even create our own types to use in our programs.

 __Review Topic: Variables__

-A  _variable_  is a named container for some unknown value\.
-We can use variables to create generic code that works on different values\.
+A  _variable_  is a named container for some unknown value.
+We can use variables to create generic code that works on different values.

-__Code to compute the area of a circle with radius 2\.__
+__Code to compute the area of a circle with radius 2.__

-__let pi:number=3\.1415927;__
+__let pi:number=3.1415927;__

 __let r:number=2;__

 __let answer:number=pi\*r\*r;__

-If we change the value of r\, then we compute the area of a different circle\.
+If we change the value of r, then we compute the area of a different circle.

-Later we will look at turning this into a __ __  _function_  that can be called with different values of r and reused\.
+Later we will look at turning this into a __ __  _function_  that can be called with different values of r and reused.

-If we assign a non\-numeric value to r \(which makes no sense\) we would get a compiler error telling us where the problem is so we can fix it\.
+If we assign a non\-numeric value to r (which makes no sense) we would get a compiler error telling us where the problem is so we can fix it.

 __Review Topic: Variables__

-A  _variable_  is a named container for some unknown value\.
-We can use variables to create generic code that works on different values\.
+A  _variable_  is a named container for some unknown value.
+We can use variables to create generic code that works on different values.

-Since a variable can take on many values\, we might want to compare the value to something to see if it is the same\, or greater than or less than\.
+Since a variable can take on many values, we might want to compare the value to something to see if it is the same, or greater than or less than.

-In typescript\, we do this with a “===”\, “\<==”\,”>==” or a simple “\<” or “>” and the result of the expression will have the type  _boolean_  _\._
+In typescript, we do this with a “===”, “\<==”,”>==” or a simple “\<” or “>” and the result of the expression will have the type  _boolean_  _._

 let myValue:number=5;

-let isEqual:boolean = \(myValue===5\);
+let isEqual:boolean = (myValue===5);

-let isGreater:boolean = \(myValue>5\);
+let isGreater:boolean = (myValue>5);

-let isLessEqual:boolean = \(myValue <== 5\);
+let isLessEqual:boolean = (myValue <== 5);

 let myString:string=”Hello”

-let isStrEqual:boolean=\(myValue===”Hello”\);
+let isStrEqual:boolean=(myValue===”Hello”);

 __Review Topic: Variables__

-A  _variable_  is a named container for some unknown value\.
-We can use variables to create generic code that works on different values\.
+A  _variable_  is a named container for some unknown value.
+We can use variables to create generic code that works on different values.

-Variables are a powerful way to create generic code that produces expected results on a variety of different inputs\.
+Variables are a powerful way to create generic code that produces expected results on a variety of different inputs.

-The values that we assign to variables can come from many sources like data files\, user input\, databases\, or online resources\.
-The code will work regardless of the values so long as they are of the correct type\.
+The values that we assign to variables can come from many sources like data files, user input, databases, or online resources.
+The code will work regardless of the values so long as they are of the correct type.

-Throughout the semester we will use variables to create reusable code\.
-We will later learn other data types\, and even how to create our own types containing complex data\.
+Throughout the semester we will use variables to create reusable code.
+We will later learn other data types, and even how to create our own types containing complex data.

 Next we'll review [Functions &raquo;](../1-introduction/functions.md)